- 12 ounces uncooked penne pasta

 - 1/2 cup dry white wine or reduced-sodium chicken broth

 - 6 ounces fresh baby spinach (about 3 cups)

 - 1/2 cup crumbled Gorgonzola cheese

 - 1/4 teaspoon salt

 - Cook penne according to package directions for al dente.
-Meanwhile, in a large skillet/Dutch oven, heat oil over medium heat.
-Add shrimp and garlic; cook until shrimp are no longer pink, 5-10 minutes.
+Meanwhile, in a large cast-iron skillet or Dutch oven, heat oil over medium heat.
+Add shrimp and garlic; cook until shrimp are pink, 5-10 minutes.
 Remove from pan and keep warm.